speedyseal/CarND-Advanced-Lane-Lines/writeup_template.md

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][undistortroad]

+I take the pickled calibration matrices and use the undistort

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 216 through 248 in `laneutils.py`).
 Here's an example of my output for this step.
 The image was transformed into grayscale and HLS.
 I used the Sobel transform on the x dimension of the grayscaled image, Sobel x on the L channel, and value thresholding on the S channel.